KOBENDigital/StopIt/README.md

 # StopIt
 Created at UDUF 2025, an Umbraco package to prevent backoffice users from renaming, moving or deleting content or media

+Permissions:

+The property visibility is permission based, only users with required permission will be allowed to view and edit the toggle to prevent renaming, moving or deleting content or media.

+Extensions:

+Planned extension is to allow this toggle to be used across any content type.